Surgeon24/SpaceInvaders/docs/README.md

 the same title, taking best moment from those games and adapting it to modern realities.

-This project was developed by *Mikhail Ermolaev* and *David Burchakov* for LDTS 2022⁄2023.
+This project was developed by *Mikhail Ermolaev* for LDTS 2022⁄2023 course.

 ### IMPLEMENTED FEATURES